RaafaayaliRIT/Cpp/README.md

 # Cpp
-This is the repo I use to learn Cpp because it
+This is the repo I use to learn Cpp because it it's fun